 Clay Hill Log Cabin Age Determined

 In summer 2013, we had cores taken from logs in our cabin.
 This was done by a biologist from Hanover College, Indiana, who is a Dendroarcheologist .
 A scientist who determines the age of manmade structures by examining the pattern of growth in trees that were used for timbers.
 Our cabin is made mostly of tulip poplar (yellow poplar) logs but has a few American chestnut logs in its walls and red and white oak logs as floor joists.
 The oldest log had an initial date of 1705.
-This tells us that some of the trees in the cabin were growing probably at Clay Hill long before European settlers came to the site.
+This tells us that some of the trees in the cabin were growing at Clay Hill long before European settlers came to the site.
 The last growth rings in the logs indicate the year the tree was cut down.
 Most of the logs in our cabin had last dates of 1883.
 So it is very likely that the cabin was made around that time.
-We will be studying another cabin on CHMF property to see if dates compare.

 During summer 2013, we added many hands-on exhibits at this center.
-It is now equipped with two audio stations where visitors can listen to several prerecorded interpretive messages by turning a hand crank.
-The energy for this audio boxes is generated by the kids who crank them.
+It is now equipped with three audio stations where visitors can listen to several prerecorded interpretive messages by turning a hand crank.
+The energy for these audio boxes is generated by the kids who crank them.
 We also installed fossil exhibits where students can see and touch fossils that were found at CHMF as well as older fossils from the bluegrass area of Kentucky and southwestern Indiana.
 The fossils include one slab that is approximately two feet wide and four feet tall that came from CHMF.
-This slab is thought to be fossilized, crisscrossed tree roots formed when CHMF was a river delta.
+This slab is thought to be trace fossils formed when animals crawled through mud and left trails.
 We also have a large coral fossil that came from Washington County.

 Inside the building at this site, students can touch framed leaf imprints and bark samples mounted along one wall and examine fruits and seeds of many of CHMF's native trees.
 These exhibits are being expanded.
-One major addition that we plan for 2014 is the purchase of a three dimensional map of CHMF and the surrounding area that will teach students about the meaning of drainage basins as well as surface water runoff.
+In 2014 we purchased and installed a three dimensional map of CHMF.
+This is accessible to all CHMF visitors because of its location on the outside of the building.
+The map and other planned exhibits will teach students about the meaning of drainage basins as well as surface water runoff.

 Self Study of CHMF